speedo72/spring-cloud-config-vault-health/README.md

 To initialize vault please use dev: vault server -dev

-You can add random properties to kv backend vault kv put secret/application test=true
+You can add random properties to kv backend: vault kv put secret/application test=true